AU-Avengers/docs.toum.gg/docs/roles/crewmate/investigative/Seer.md

 | Neutral Evil Roles Are Red     |      Toggles whether Neutral Evil roles appear as evil to the seer       | Toggle  |  False  | True / False |
 | Neutral Killing Roles Are Red  |     Toggles whether Neutral Killing roles appear as evil to the seer     | Toggle  |  True   | True / False |
 | Traitor Swaps Colors           | Toggles whether a turned Traitor appears to change alliances to the Seer | Toggle  |  True   | True / False |

+### Strategy Guide

+When comparing two players to check if they are friendly or enemies, you should compare players who tend to be more distant from the rest of the group.
+You can use this information to narrow down players who are independent or are in a team (like Vampires or Impostors)